 Examples of when an advocate may be appointed at this stage if not previously being involved:

 The local authority which is carrying out the assessment, planning or review of the plan is responsible for considering whether an advocate is required.
-In the case of a person who is receiving care and support from one local authority but decides to move and live in another authority, the responsibility will move with the care and support assessment (see Assessment).
-For a person whose care and support is being provided out of area (in a type of accommodation set out in the section on ordinary residence (see Ordinary Residence) it will be the authority in which the person is ordinarily resident.
+In the case of a person who is receiving care and support from one local authority but decides to move and live in another authority, the responsibility will move with the care and support assessment (see Assessment chapter).
+For a person whose care and support is being provided out of area (in a type of accommodation set out in the section on ordinary residence (see Ordinary Residence chapter) it will be the authority in which the person is ordinarily resident.
 Understanding of local communities may be an important consideration, so the advocacy/advocate should wherever possible be from the area where the person is resident at the time of the assessment, planning or review.

 The local authority should have local policies to clarify the appointing of advocates:

 - from advocacy services out of their area that they may not have a direct commissioning relationship with (as it currently is with an IMCA);